opentok/opentok-web-samples/Basic Video Chat/README.md

 Upon starting up, the application executes the following code in the app.js file:

     $(document).ready(function() {
+      // See the confing.js file.
+      if (API_KEY && TOKEN && SESSION_ID) {
+        apiKey = API_KEY;
+        sessionId = SESSION_ID;
+        token = TOKEN;
+        initializeSession();
+      } else if (SAMPLE_SERVER_BASE_URL) {
         // Make an Ajax request to get the OpenTok API key, session ID, and token from the server
         $.get(SAMPLE_SERVER_BASE_URL + '/session', function(res) {
           apiKey = res.apiKey;
           sessionId = res.sessionId;
           token = res.token;

           initializeSession();
         });
+      }
     });

-This method makes an XHR (or Ajax request) to the "/session" endpoint of the web service.
+This method checks to see if you've set hardcoded values for the OpenTok API key, session ID, and token.
+If not, it makes an XHR (or Ajax request) to the "/session" endpoint of the web service.
 The web service returns an HTTP response that includes the session ID, the token, and API key formatted as JSON data:

     {
          "sessionId": "2_MX40NDQ0MzEyMn5-fn4",
          "apiKey": "12345",
          "token": "T1==cGFydG5lcl9pZD00jg="
     }

+For more information, see the main README file of this repository.

 ## Connecting to the session